esri-rwhitman/gis-tools-for-hadoop/samples/trip-discovery/doc/README.md

 experiment consists of nearly 40 million vehicle position records assembled from a single day of GPS-collected vehicle positions.
 The position data consists of longitude and latitude along with date, time, and speed.
-We used the Hadoop MapReduce framework for parallel computation, considering its capability for analyzing larger data sets.
+We used the Hadoop MapReduce framework for distributed parallel computation, considering its capability for analyzing larger data sets.

+### Study Area

 The study area was the country of Japan, selected from World Map in the data included with ArcGIS.
 It was projected to the Tokyo Geographic Coordinate